This post may contain affiliate links. I may receive a small commission, at no cost to you, if you make a purchase

 The Booking.com affiliate program and property referral program both offer two options for commission payments.

-The first option is direct transfer in Euros, US Dollars or British Pounds and the other is PayPal transfer.
+The first option is direct transfer in Euros, US Dollars, or British Pounds, and the other is PayPal transfer.

-The default currency for direct transfers is Euros, but Booking. com is also able to process the transfers in US Dollars and British Pounds.
+The default currency for direct transfers is Euros, but Booking.com can also process the transfers in US Dollars and British Pounds.
 You just need to send a request.

 If you decide to withdraw your payments through PayPal, please note that Booking.com can process payments only in Euros.
 Of course, you can then withdraw money from your PayPal account in the currency of your choice, but PayPal's currency exchange rates will apply.